srijan/srijan_blog/content/post/slack-bot-for-phabricator.md

 [Phabricator][1] is a collection of open source web [applications useful for software development][2] built on a single platform.
 We have been using phabricator tools for about a month now, and it seems great.
-The best thing is: all different components (code review, task/bug tracking, project management, repo browing) are well-integrated with one another, and work really well together.
+The best thing is: all different components (code review, task/bug tracking, project management, repo browsing) are well-integrated with one another, and work really well together.

-Except one thing, of course, and that is it's chat app (Conpherence).
+Except one thing, of course, and that is it's chat app (called Conpherence).
 This is what they say about it themselves:

 > * Like Slack, but nowhere as good.